The NFTS is committed to ensuring it is open to students of genuine ability, no matter what their background or financial circumstances.

 NFTS MA Scholarship Programme

-The NFTS is grateful for the generous assistance of its scholarship donors, such as ScreenSkills and Channel 4, who between them provide £350,000 of support for students to help with their fees.
-Channel 4 monies are targeted at students from diverse backgrounds including those from the regions, nations and from BAME communities.
+The NFTS Scholarship programme is made up of a multitude of donors and patrons.
+We are grateful for the generous assistance of its scholarship donors, such as BFI and BBC, who between them provide more than £400,000 of support for students to help with their fees.
+Both BFI and BBC monies are targeted at students from diverse backgrounds including those from the regions, nations and from ethnically diverse communities.

 The School also receives significant scholarship funding from a range of trusts and grant-giving organisations, such as the Leverhulme Trust which supports 10 students every year, as well as companies and individuals.

-Toledo Productions support diverse new British voices and talent.
-The Toledo Scholarship is an NFTS scholarship established by Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
-Watch below to see how the Toledo Scholarship has helped British Black and Ethnic Minority students train at the NFTS.
+Toledo Productions supports diverse new British voices and talent.
+The Toledo Scholarship was established in 2005 by one of the world’s most successful producers and NFTS governor Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
+Since its inception, over 30 scholars have benefitted from £300,000 of funding including writer/director Shola Amoo (The Last Tree) and producer Kurban Kassam (Ginger and Rosa).
+More information is available on our Toledo Scholarship page, where you can see how it has helped British Black and Ethnic Minority students successfully train at the NFTS.

 When you are offered a place on an MA course, and if you are eligible, you will be invited to apply for these scholarships.
 We will also provide advice about other potential sources of funding.
 Applications for NFTS funding are means tested.
-Awards to UK MA students for the academic year commencing January 2018 have ranged from £1,000 to £10,000, depending on demonstrated individual need.
+Awards to UK MA students for the academic year commencing January 2022 have ranged from £1,000 to £10,000, depending on demonstrated individual need.
+You cannot apply for or request a specific donor when applying to the fund, however, If you match the criteria for a specific donor, you will be contacted.

 Scholarships for Diploma courses

-Scholarships are now available for full-time NFTS Diploma courses starting in January 2020.
+Scholarships are available for full-time NFTS Diploma courses starting in January 2023.
 More than £100,000 is available to support students.
-Find out more here.
+Find out more on our scholarships for diploma courses page.

 UK Scholarship Programme